The Ultimate Guide to Marijuana DUI Lawyers

 Key Legal Definitions

 What exactly is an indicator of impairment?
-Illinois law defines impairment as a physical or mental condition that significantly limits a person’s ability to perform a major life activity, such as driving.
+Illinois DUI law defines impairment as a physical or mental condition that significantly limits a person’s ability to perform a major life activity, such as driving.

 But what are the signs that indicate that a person is impaired by marijuana?
 There are many things that police officers look for: